osrf/gazebo_design/event_callbacks/event_callbacks.md

 3. Store `EventConnection` objects in the `EventT::connections` map as unique instead of shared pointers.

+4. Disconnecting callbacks via `~Connection` is so effective that I would propose deprecating the `Disconnect(ConnectionPtr)` API and its wrappers in the `Events` classes.

 ### Performance Considerations
 Will this project cause changes to performance?
 If so, describe how.